Eliav2/react-xarrows/README.md

 };
 ```

+you can keep things simple or provide more detailed props - the API except both.
+for example - you can provide `label:"middleLable"` and the string will apear as middle label or customize the labels as you please: `label:{end:{text:"end",extra:{fill:"red",dx:-10}}}`.
+see typescript types above for detailed descriptions of what type excepts every prop.

 #### 'start' and 'end'

 can be a reference to a react ref to html element or string - an id of a DOM element.